UniversalDependencies/docs/_eu/dep/iobj.md

 layout: relation
 title: 'iobj'
 shortdef: 'indirect object'
+udver: '2'
 ---

 The indirect object (`iobj`) of a verb is any nominal phrase that is a core argument of the verb but is not its subject or direct object.
 As Basque is a language that distinguishes morphological cases, the indirect object is marked by the dative case.

 ***Ikasleei** esan zien arratsaldean ikasi behar zutela .*

 *(He/she told **the students** that they needed to study in the evening .*